ethanhuanginst/STM32CubeIDE-Workshop-2019/hands-on/02_stm32_hp141_lcd/README.md

 # Hands-on: stm32_hp141_lcd

+## Introduction

 This hands-on is originally from the Github repository: **[stm32_hp141_lcd](https://github.com/schnommus/stm32_hp141_lcd)**.
 It is designed to run on an STM32F746G Discovery board used to upgrade the CRT of an HP141T spectrum analyzer.
 [Youtube is available](https://youtu.be/CwwRvqHGyts).

 This hands-on is cloned from this interesting project and STM32Cube_FW_F7_V1.5.0 folder with only necessary files is put into this hands-on folder.
 The project could be compiled without error and generates **<u>out.elf</u>** as shown below:

 ![](../../docs/imgs/hands-on/stm32_hp141_lcd-make-all.png)

-Please use STM32CubeProgrammer to flash out.elf into STM32F746-DISCO to play with it:
+Please use STM32CubeProgrammer to flash out.elf into STM32F746-DISCO:

 ![](../../docs/imgs/hands-on/stm32_hp141_lcd-stm32cubeprogrammer.png)